Oaklight/Vesper-raft/report/replication.md

   - the new leader will have the update in `self.staged` and will push it to the followers
 - during the `committing` but without a majority of follower committing it:
   - the client already received a success
-  - the majority hasn't committed the update yet: we vote for the most updated commitidx but there is a chance that
+  - the majority hasn't committed the update yet: we vote for the most updated commitidx but there is a chance that a group of non commited followers vote for one of their own without having seen the committed Candidate. we fix this situation by discarding the commit request by Leaders with a commitIdx lowers than ours
   - TODO: handle safely this option
 - during the `committing` without a majority of follower committing it:
   - the client already received a success